-- 4.4 Sexual assault.
+- 4.4 Sexual Assault.
 Acts of sexual aggression including rape, attempted rape, sexual battery, and/or assault.
 Any sexual act that occurs without the consent of another person or that occurs when the person is unable to give consent.
-Please refer to Title IX Section of the handbook. - 4.5 Sexual misconduct.
+Please refer to Title IX section of the handbook. - 4.5 Sexual Misconduct.
 Consensual sexual behavior when it falls outside biblical intentions and/or explicit guidelines, such as sexual intimacies outside of a heterosexual marriage, including any type of intercourse, sensual nakedness, fondling of sexual organs, or sleeping intimately with one another.
-Please refer to Title IX Section of the handbook. - 4.6 Sexual identity.
-Denying or rejecting one's God-given biological sex by dressing, living, and/or acting other than according to the biological sex of one's birth. - 4.7 Inappropriate dating, living, or displays of affection.
+Please refer to Title IX Section of the handbook. - 4.6 Sexual Identity.
+Denying or rejecting one's God-given biological sex by dressing, living, and/or acting in ways that suggest a gender other than the biological sex of one's birth.
+Pronouns used at HBU will adhere to an individual's singularity of personhood and will be used in correlation with their biological sex identified at birth.
+Therefore, no student, staff or faculty member will be referred to by a pronoun or preferred name that suggests a plurality of personhood or is not in agreement with their biological sex.
+Students who violate this norm may be expected to participate in a restorative process that will support them as they try to understand and embrace who God made them to be.
+This process may include counseling or a mentoring relationship.
+Students who cooperate with this process are welcome to continue to be part of the University community during their full participation.
+Students who reject this process may be separated from the University indefinitely.
+Please refer to Article III.B.6 for a more detailed biblical statement on sexual identity.

+- 4.7 Inappropriate Dating, Living, or Displays of Affection.
 Including, but not limited to, the following: - a.
-Single students dating married persons. - b.
-Married students dating anyone other than their spouse. - c.
+Single students dating married persons, - b.
+Married students dating anyone other than their spouse, - c.
 Homosexual relations. - d.
-Cohabitation with members of the opposite sex. - e.
-Public affection deemed inappropriate for the context. - 4.8 Pornography.
+Cohabitation with members of the opposite sex, - e.
+Public displays of romantic affection deemed inappropriate for the context. - 4.8 Pornography.
 Possession, display, or distribution of pornographic materials or images.
-Use of pornography for personal entertainment, including Internet and telephone services that provide pornographic images, sounds, or sensual conversation. - 4.9 Offensive Entertainment.
-Entertainment played or displayed publicly on University premises or at University-sponsored activities that contain levels of violence, profanity, and sexual overtures that would be found offensive and/or in conflict with community standards. - 4.10 Hazing.
-Defined as an act which has the potential of endangering the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
+Use of pornography for personal entertainment, including internet and telephone services that provide pornographic images, sounds, or sensual conversation. - 4.9 Offensive Entertainment.
+Entertainment played or displayed publicly on University premises or at University-sponsored activities that contain inappropriate levels of violence, profanity, or sexual overtures that would be found offensive and/or in conflict with community standards. - 4.10 Hazing.
+Defined as any action taken, whether on- or off-campus, which has the potential of causing physical discomfort, embarrassment, harassment, ridicule, or degrading or endangering the mental or physical health or safety of a person, or which destroys, defaces, or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
+This may include pranks, or any act which the group or organization implies is necessary, or in which the student perceives they do not have a choice.
 The expressed or implied consent of the victim will not be a defense.
-Apathy or acquiescence in the presence of hazing is not a neutral act; it is a violation of this rule (see 1.1 Knowing presence.) - 4.11 Drugs.
-Use, possession, manufacturing, promoting use, or distribution of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law.
-Possession of drug paraphernalia or items that display or encourage drug or drug use is also prohibited.
+Apathy or acquiescence in the presence of hazing is not a neutral act; it is a violation of this rule (see 1.1 Knowing Presence.) - 4.11 Drugs.
+Use, possession, manufacturing, promoting use, or distribution of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by state or federal law.
+Possession of drug paraphernalia or items that display or encourage drugs or drug use is also prohibited.